pejmantheory/selenium-phone-scraper/README.md

 ---

-## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it as you see fit.

----

 ## Contributing

 Contributions are welcome!
 If you'd like to enhance this project, feel free to submit a pull request or open an issue.

----

-## Author

-Developed by [Your Name](https://github.com/yourusername).
-If you have any questions or feedback, feel free to reach out!